metasong/iam-data/documents/design patterns_191.md

 This makes subject and observers loosely coupled.
 Subject and observers have no explicit knowledge of each other.
 Observers can be added and removed independently at run-time.
 This notification-registration interaction is also known as publish-subscribe.

-See also the UML class and sequence diagram below.

 https://en.wikipedia.org/wiki/Observer_pattern